I’ve always wanted to live abroad and teach English

 Are you young, a student, just finished your studies or have a limited budget?

-None of these can stop your dreams of travelling, seeing exciting new places, meeting people and unforgettable experiences.
+None of these can stop your dreams of travelling, seeing exciting new places, meeting people and having unforgettable experiences.

 The only things you need are: